oliverzick/Delizious-Ini/README.md

 * Writing the comment for a section with given mode
   - Fail mode: Throw section not found exception when section does not exist
   - Ignore mode: Silently ignores when the section does not exist
+* Writing the comment for a property with given mode
+  - Fail mode: Throw section not found exception when section does not exist, throw property not found exception when property does not exist
+  - Ignore mode: Silently ignores when the section or property does not exist
 * Configurability of the failure behavior (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on instance and operation level
 * Configurability of case sensitivity that specifies how to treat section names and property keys
 * Configurability of behavior in case of invalid lines